Elevate Your Space: The Art of Concealed Doors

 Why Conceal Doors?

-Standard doors often interrupt a feature wall’s rhythm, breaking the design’s cohesiveness and distracting from the room’s centre piece.
-Concealed Doors, however, allow architects and designers to maintain a monolithic surface, where walls become functional art.
+Standard doors often interrupt a feature wall’s rhythm, breaking the design’s cohesiveness and distracting from the room’s centerpiece.
+Concealed doors, however, allow architects and designers to maintain a monolithic surface where walls become functional art.

 Flush Paneling with Invisible Hinges